Assess the cyber resilience of your supply chain partners

 Typically, organisations undertake a level of due diligence before entering into a supply chain agreement; this used to include: product quality, commercial performance and legal undertakings.
 It now means more; it means shared security standards, IT audit rights and even vendor security risk ratings to better manage your organisation’s cyber security position.

-Mind the Gap – Quantifying Supply Chain Risk
+Download the Supply Chain Risk infographic

 - A summary measure of cyber resilience and hence residual security risk of each chain partner